-Zofia Koczan ponders over this question and smiles.
-She takes a moment to recall those nerve-wrecking days, when she and her husband underwent the renovation of the roof and the facade of their manor, the old palace of Bukówko, as they call it. „I remember, back then, thinking: What have we done?”
-Should they have been more cautious when buying a house with the dimensions of 1700 squaremeters?
-Considering, that no one else took an interest in it.
+Zofia Koczan smiles as she mulls over this question.
+She takes a moment to recall those nerve-wracking days when she and her husband renovated the roof and the facade of their manor, dubbed the old palace of Bukówko.
+I remember thinking at the time, “What have we done?”
+Should they have been more cautious when buying a house measuring 1700 square meters considering that no one else took an interest in it?

 Despite their happiness, they were always short on money.
-When they could not afford a new tyre for their old car, a Fiat, they started to search for alternatives.
-It became the turning point in their life, heaving them into a self-employment-adventure.
-Zofia remembers: „My husband made up his mind to find a solution.
-One day, playing with our children and their wooden toys, it suddenly struck him: Why not build furniture out of wood?“ As a matter of fact, finding a flat was not the only disadvantage one had to endure as a citizen of the Communist regime.
-People had to endure tough restrictions on consumerist matters.
-You could not just enter a shop and get what you wanted.
-So you had more or less two options, to get the desired item: Either in asking for help by those, who could miraculously get them and would be willing to share it with you as an act of generosity or pity (or both).
-Or one had to handle the problem in the do-it-yourself-manner.
-The later turned out to be the most lasting decision for the couple Kosczan.
+When they could not afford a new tire for their old Fiat, they began looking for alternatives.
+However, it became the turning point in their lives, propelling them into a self-employment adventure.
+Zofia recalls, “My husband made up his mind to find a solution.
+One day, while playing with our children and their wooden toys, it suddenly struck him: ‘Why not build furniture out of wood?’”
+In fact, finding a flat was not the only disadvantage one had to endure as a citizen of the Communist regime; people also had to endure tough restrictions on consumerist matters.
+Moreover, you could not just enter a shop and get what you wanted.
+You had more or less two options to get the desired item: either ask for help from those who could miraculously get them and would be willing to share them with you as an act of generosity or pity (or both), or handle the problem in a do-it-yourself manner.
+The latter turned out to be the most lasting decision for the Kosczan couple.

-“We did not want to loose our home and the company was running well, so after thinking about it thoughtfully, we finally said: Let’s do it!“, Zofia says.
-With the help of friends they could afford to buy it – which had put them on top of a line of a longstanding history of ownership of Bukówko manor.
-Zofia finally also quit her job as a teacher to take care of her husbands‘ business.
-At first they planed to live in the manor and turn it into a showroom for the furniture he produced.
+“We did not want to lose our home, and the company was running well.
+So, after careful consideration, we finally said, ‘Let’s do it!’” says Zofia.
+With the help of friends, the Kosczans were able to buy it, putting them on top of a line with a longstanding history of ownership of Bukówko manor.
+Zofia finally quit her job as a teacher to take care of her husband’s business.
+At first, they planned to live in the manor and turn it into a showroom for the furniture he produced.

-It was when his colleagues stayed overnight when she realized a hidden potenial of all the space they had to offer.
+When his colleagues stayed overnight, she realized the hidden potential of all the space they had to offer.
 “I felt that people enjoyed the familiar atmosphere in our house.
-So I thought: Why not share it with others?“ Until today, Zofia has evolved the manor into a hide away for everyone.
-Birthday parties or weddings are regularly held at Bukówko manor, which also means extra pay for their helpers from the village.
-Surrounded by a huge park and being close to the river Chotla and holding a rather practical interior, it also serves as a great stopover for Kayak-fans.
-Until today the couple Koczan holds a warm welcome for their guests.
+So I thought, ‘Why not share it with others?’”
+Until today, Zofia has evolved the manor into a safe haven for everyone.
+Birthday parties and weddings are regularly held at Bukówko manor, which also means extra pay for their helpers from the village.
+Surrounded by a large park, close to the River Chotla, and with a rather practical interior, it also serves as an excellent stopover for Kayak fans.
+Even today, the Koczans hold a warm welcome for their guests.
 As part of the agrotourism concept, they want to share an easy-going lifestyle.
-They turned their former schoolhouse into a place, which is run by a down-to-earth-mentality and reflects the values of the family: dedication to work hard and a great pleasure in making others feel comfortable.
-Their great food certainly adds up to it.
+They transformed their former schoolhouse into a place that is run by a down-to-earth mentality and reflects the values of the family: dedication to working hard and great pleasure in making others feel comfortable.
+Their excellent cuisine certainly contributes to this.

 Agroturystyka w Starym Pałacu